22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 This post may contain affiliate links.
 Read my full disclosure policy.

-I love to find end-all-be-all recipes for classic American desserts.
-This oatmeal cookie recipe is one of them (see also Best Chocolate Chip Cookies and Supernatural Brownies).
+I love discovering end-all-be-all recipes for classic American desserts, (see also my favorite chocolate chip cookies and my go-to brownie recipe).
 You bakers out there know that it can take many attempts to get it just right, but once you find that perfect recipe, it’s your go-to forever.
-These are not your ordinary oatmeal cookies.
-The recipe calls for way fewer oats than most, which, strangely, makes for much better oatmeal cookies.
-They are also sweetened entirely with brown sugar, which gives them rich flavor and makes them slightly crispy on the outside and deliciously chewy on the inside.
-Be careful not to overcook these; oatmeal cookies get very crispy if baked too long and you’ll enjoy them so much more if they are slightly chewy.
+These aren’t your average oatmeal cookies.
+The recipe uses way fewer oats than most, which, surprisingly, makes for much better cookies.
+Plus, they’re sweetened entirely with brown sugar, giving them a rich flavor, a slightly crisp exterior, and a perfectly chewy center.
+For a delicious twist, don’t miss my oatmeal chocolate chip cookies.

 ingredients for oatmeal cookies